 Security experts have shown that you need a different password for every important account (I’ll explain why in a minute).
 Now it becomes clear that memorization is simply not an option for numerous, strong, unique passwords.

-Why you need a unique and strong password for every important account
+Why you need a unique and strong password for EVERY important account

 Using one strong password for everything is a bad idea.
 Doing so makes things easier for the people who want to get access to all your accounts.
 Websites and businesses get hacked all the time.
+Even worse, threat actors compile hacked credentials, which can be used for other attacks.

 Billions of records get stolen every year, containing all sorts of information about the victims.
 Many of those records contain passwords in an unencrypted form.
 Many people have account passwords stolen, not from their own negligence, but from a data breach – and this is becoming increasingly common.